jourquin/Nodus/doc/services/services-workflow.md

 For constrained combinations, the virtual network is generated per service.
 A real link only receives virtual movement links for services that use that link and whose service means matches the generated means.
 A service with means `-1` is expanded into separate virtual-network layers for every concrete means supported by every link of its complete line.
 All those links must be enabled.
 If the smallest `means` value among its links is 3, the service is generated for means 1, 2, and 3.
 If one of its links is disabled, no incomplete variant of the service is generated, but the stored service definition is retained.
 The generated virtual nodes and tables always contain concrete positive means; `-1` remains limited to the service definition.
 Unconstrained mode/means combinations are generated in the usual free-flow way, with service ID 0.

 All concrete variants of a wildcard service share its service ID, stops, and annualized frequency.
-Moving from one means to another remains a transhipment, even when both variants come from the same wildcard service; it is not treated as a service switch.
+Moving from one means to another without changing service remains a transhipment, even when both means are variants of the same wildcard service.

+This ordered, service-aware representation is called **Virtual Network Version 4**.
+It extends Version 3 by retaining the position of every physical-link occurrence along a service route and by representing stops and service switches explicitly.
+This prevents an assignment path from bypassing a selected intermediate stop, including a stop reached and left over the same connector.

 ## Services Editor